usnistgov/metaschema/website/content/specification/_index.md

 The following philosophy was used in the current design:
 - **Mediate Format Structural Differences:** Mediate between the structural differences in the XML, JSON, and YAML data formats by providing format-specific tailoring capabilities that improve the expression and conciseness of Metaschema-based data in a given format.
 This has the added benefit of making Metaschema easier to learn and use over learning the idiosyncrasies of each data format.
-- **Capitalize on Format Features:** To the extent possible, maximize the use of data format specific features, while still aligning modeling functionality across all supported data formats.
-In some cases, support for specific data format and schema features may be reduced where these features do not align well across all supported data format.
+- **Capitalize on Format Features:** To the extent possible, maximize the use of data format-specific features, while still aligning modeling functionality across all supported data formats.
+In some cases, support for specific data format and schema features may be reduced where these features do not align well across all supported data formats.
 - **Unify Information Modeling Across Formats:** Use modeling constructs that map cleanly into features offered by XML and JSON schema technologies.
 This ensures that all information can be preserved, without data loss in bidirectional conversion.
 - **Reduce Runtime Complexities:** Eliminate the need for additional inputs, reliance on arbitrary conventions, or runtime settings to reliably produce correspondent XML, JSON or YAML from any other supported format.
 - **Focus on Running Code:** Focus on the production of a rich specification that facilitates running code supporting automated generation of schemas, documentation, tooling, and other model-related artifacts consistent with the model defined and documented by a given Metaschema module.